LITdevs-archive/VukkyBot/CONTRIBUTING.md

 `mysql` is a boolean, which if set to true means that the command requires MySQL to be enabled in the VukkyBot settings.

+`execute` is a function, which has the code executed in the command.

 ### Adding new commands

 Let's make a new command called `vukkylove`, which will respond with an embed saying "Vukky loves you!".